-An area of open ground and mixed open canopy woodland.
+An area of mixed open canopy woodland with an open glade to the south-east.
 Groups of mature Scots pine and scattered individuals of downy birch, pedunculate oak, larch, beech and rowan.
 The oak are likely to be AW remnants, and are not under threat due to open grown nature.
 Trees are denser towards the west of the area.
 Understorey is rowan and birch regeneration.
-Ground flora of soft grasses with elder, broom and whin at edges.
-A fine spreading beech tree, possibly pollarded in the past, marks the path junction at the centre of the glade.
-NVC type W10 (modified).
+Ground flora of soft grasses with elder,